This project is highly experimental:

 Kailh Choc is absolutely nothing like Cherry ML.
 It’s a good switch.
 But the Burnt Orange variant might be a bit too heavy with such short amount of travel, even when coming from Cherry MX Clear.
 The Brown variant would certainly be more than adequate.

 The concept of split keyboards seems alright.
-It feels rather pleasant to have that distance between the halves.
+It feels rather good to have that distance between the halves.

 The negatives, coming from my Planck keyboards, are as follows:

 For a while it’s harder to locate keys visually, because there isn’t that 2u spacebar, and none of my MBK keycaps are labeled.
 But I’ve got used to it already.

 Typing single-handed is much, much harder.
 I used to do that a lot, e.g., while eating, and holding various other stuff in one hand.